 History of Marijuana in the US

-The US history of cannabis begins with hemp.
+When did marijuana enter America?
 The first time hemp reached American shores was with Christopher Columbus in 1492.
 The Santa María’s masts and sails were made of hemp.
 At the time, hemp was the second most used material in the shipbuilding industry.
-What is more, his clothes were made of hemp, his Bible was made of hemp, the sailors ate hemp seeds, and the oil lamps were filled with—yes, you’ve guessed it—hemp oil.

-Hemp was very much loved and adored in the US as an extremely practical and versatile material.
+Hemp was very much loved and adored in the US as an efficient and versatile material.
 Several colonies demanded from their farmers to grow hemp by law.
 Even the Declaration of Independence was drafted on hemp paper!
-However, hemp reign was badly shaken by steamship invention and cotton production.

-Marijuana was completely legal in the US.
-So, what went wrong?
+In other words, marijuana was completely legal in the US, so what went wrong?
 The trouble came when one more marijuana species came into the states.

 It all began with the Mexican Revolution (1910-1911).

-In 1911 Massachusetts bans marijuana and this encouraged other states to instigate prohibition.
+The history of weed entered its dark ages in 1911 Massachusetts banned marijuana, and this encouraged other states to instigate prohibition.

-At the time, cannabis was still listed as a medicine in the US Pharmacopeia from 1850 and this lasted until 1941.
-Doctors recommended it mostly as a pain reliever and for preventing nausea.
+At the time, cannabis was still listed as a medicine in the US Pharmacopeia from 1850, and this lasted until 1941.
+Doctors recommended it mainly as a pain reliever and for preventing nausea.

-As a result, more states passed prohibition laws: Colorado, Iowa, Oregon, Washington, Nebraska, and so on.
+As a result, more states passed prohibition laws like Colorado, Iowa, Oregon, Washington, and Nebraska.

-In most articles and discussions about the US history of weed legalization and prohibition, this 1937 act is cited as the beginning of prohibition.
+In most articles and discussions about the US history of marijuana banning and legalization, a 1937 act is cited as the beginning of prohibition.

 In their defense, the US Federal Bureau of Narcotics (now the Bureau of Narcotics and Dangerous Drugs) argued marijuana inspired violence.